GLB vs STL vs OBJ vs 3MF: Which 3D Format to Use

 How to choose the right export format

-Showing the model on screen: pick GLB
+To show the model on a screen, pick GLB

-Printing on any printer: pick STL
+To print on any printer, pick STL

-Printing through Bambu Studio: pick 3MF
+To print through Bambu Studio, pick 3MF

-Editing in a 3D application: pick OBJ
+To edit in a 3D application, pick OBJ

 Format cheat sheet